Carbon-for-Developers/carbon-sdks/ruby/README.md

 #### ⚙️ Parameters<a id="⚙️-parameters"></a>

 ##### pagination: [`Pagination`](./lib/carbon_ruby_sdk/models/pagination.rb)<a id="pagination-paginationlibcarbon_ruby_sdkmodelspaginationrb"></a>
-Pagination parameters for the query.

 ##### order_by: [`OrganizationUserFilesToSyncOrderByTypes`](./lib/carbon_ruby_sdk/models/organization_user_files_to_sync_order_by_types.rb)<a id="order_by-organizationuserfilestosyncorderbytypeslibcarbon_ruby_sdkmodelsorganization_user_files_to_sync_order_by_typesrb"></a>
-The field on OrganizationUserFilesToSYnc to order the results by.

 ##### order_dir: [`OrderDir`](./lib/carbon_ruby_sdk/models/order_dir.rb)<a id="order_dir-orderdirlibcarbon_ruby_sdkmodelsorder_dirrb"></a>
-The direction to order the results by.

 ##### filters: [`OrganizationUserFilesToSyncFilters`](./lib/carbon_ruby_sdk/models/organization_user_files_to_sync_filters.rb)<a id="filters-organizationuserfilestosyncfilterslibcarbon_ruby_sdkmodelsorganization_user_files_to_sync_filtersrb"></a>
-Filters to apply to the query.

 ##### include_raw_file: `Boolean`<a id="include_raw_file-boolean"></a>
 If true, the query will return presigned URLs for the raw file.
 Only relevant for the /user_files_v2 endpoint.